How to combat digital eyestrain

 There are a few preventative measures you can take to combat digital eyestrain:

-- Glare is the biggest reason for eyestrain when you’re using your computer.
-Adjust the brightness of your computer screen and also consider getting an anti-glare screen.
+- Glare is the biggest reason for eyestrain when you’re using your digital device.
+Adjust the brightness of your screen and also consider getting an anti-glare screen.

 - Place your monitor at least 20 inches (51 centimetres) from your eyes.

 - Work with optimal lighting and try to avoid working under overhead fluorescent lights.